How Do I Research My Property?

 Microfilmed Fort Collins newspapers 1874 and 1878-present, Wellington Sun, and Triangle Review are also available at the Archive at FCMoD.
 See the Colorado Historic Newspaper Project for early Fort Collins newspapers online.

 Historic Building Contexts, Surveys, and Historic Designations -- Provide historical and architectural data on various residential, commercial, industrial, and agricultural buildings in Fort Collins.
 Often include title chains of the buildings, as well as biographical information on the owners.
-Available at the Historic Preservation Office, the Archive at FCMoD, and some context/survey copies in Library Non-Fiction for check-out (978.868).
+Available at the Historic Preservation Division, the Archive at FCMoD, and some context/survey copies in Library Non-Fiction for check-out (978.868).

 Subject Vertical Files -- Buildings, Dwellings, Streets, Architects and Builders -- files provide newspaper clippings, reports, and other documents pertaining to the history of local properties.